elsie-dev/SCA-Devops/README.md

 # SHE CODE AFRICA INITIATIVE
-This program aims at helping females in the Tech space to grow and better their skills thus be more competitive in the global market.
+This program aims at helping females in the Tech space to grow and better their skills thus be more competitive in the global market in terms of their careers.
 ## The Devops Levelled Membership Assessments
 This involves different tasks issued out once one is done learning from the resources issued online.